-Native apps are specifically developed for separate mobile platforms written with the platform SDKs, tools and languages provided by platform vendors, for example, xCode / Objective-C for iOS, Eclipse / Java for Android, Visual Studio / C# for Windows Phone.
+Native apps are specifically developed for separate mobile platforms written with the platform SDKs, tools and languages provided by platform vendors, for example, Xcode / Objective-C for iOS, Eclipse / Java for Android, Visual Studio / C# for Windows Phone.

 Read more: pros and cons of native app

-People can get native apps through central distribution portals like App Store for iOS apps and Google Play for Android apps.
+People can get native apps through central distribution portals like the App Store for iOS apps and Google Play for Android apps.